luisc8487/application-design-patterns/README.md

 ### How It Works

-1.Search Functionality:
+1. Search Functionality:
    - Users enter the names of two movies in separate input fields.
    - The app fetches data for both movies using the OMDb API.
-2.Data Extraction:
+2. Data Extraction:
    - Relevant data points such as box office revenue, awards, metascore, IMDb rating, and IMDb votes are extracted.
-3.Comparison Logic:
+3. Comparison Logic:
    - The app compares the stats of both movies.
    - Based on the comparsion, stats, are highlighted with different colors to indicate which movie performed better.
-4.User Interface:
+4. User Interface:
    - A clean and intuitive interface displays the results side by side.
    - Color coding provides quick visual feedback on the comparison outcome.

 ### How to Run the Project

 1. Clone the repository.
 2. Open the `index.html` file in your preferred browser.
 3. Enter the names of two movies in the input fields.